ajaylahare/custom-designing/README.md

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is made for clothes customization,where buyer can customize the clothes and order it.

 A few resources to get you started if this is your first Flutter project: